mafintosh/blog/posts/pragmatic-modularity.md

 In this version the module does not have any peer dependencies except for a http request and response which comes from node core.
 In general peer dependencies from node core are more acceptable since they change less often (streams being a big exception here!)

-You cannot always avoid peer dependencies but you should try to keep them at an absolut minimum and treat them as very expensive modularity wise.
+You cannot always avoid peer dependencies but you should try to keep them at an absolut minimum and treat them as very expensive, modularity wise.

 ### Straight forward naming

 Choosing a good name for your module is always important.
-A good sign that your module has a clear and one-purpose scope is that you can pick a self-explainatory name consisting of 2-3 words.
+A good sign that your module has a clear one-purpose scope is that you can pick a self-explainatory name consisting of 2-3 words.
 It can be tempting to come up with funny or "marketing" sounding names but usually that just makes it harder for users to figure out what your module does.

 Some examples of great names for small modules are